 Mr. Jarrell was appointed Chief Operating Officer in 1999 and President in 2004.
+Most recently in August 2024, Mr. Jarrell transitioned from his role as Chief Operating Officer to Chief Executive Officer.
+He continues to maintain his title as President.
 Prior to that he was: